Things to know before you go….

 - Snowmobile and ATV use is prohibited on the property.

 - Waupaca County requires us to recycle.
 All groups will be expected to follow posted recycling guidelines.

-- Failure to adhere to these regulations will result in appropriate disciplinary actions.
+- Failure to adhere to these regulations will result in appropriate disciplinary actions and fines.